Ralph Wilson: Career

 Wilson was most concerned about his team's financial solvency and was largely indifferent to the Bills' on-field success; O. J. Simpson later noted of his contract negotiations with the Bills that when Simpson's agent told Wilson of Simpson's potential to make the team a championship contender, Wilson shot back "What good would a championship do me?
 All that means is everybody wants a raise."

 In 1989, after league commissioner Pete Rozelle announced his retirement, Wilson was on the six-member committee who was tasked with nominating potential candidates for the open position.
 Wilson's nominee, his former quarterback Jack Kemp, declined to pursue the post, as he had already taken a position in the U.S. Cabinet.
 (The job ultimately went to league attorney Paul Tagliabue.)

-After the original naming rights deal on the Bills' current stadium expired in 1998, the facility's name was changed from Rich Stadium to Ralph Wilson Stadium; it would not receive a new naming rights deal until 2016, after his death and the subsequent sale of the team.
+After the original naming rights deal on the Bills' Orchard Park stadium expired in 1998, the facility's name was changed from Rich Stadium to Ralph Wilson Stadium; it would not receive a new naming rights deal until 2016, after his death and the subsequent sale of the team.
 According to an article on msn.com, Wilson, described as "stubborn", turned down numerous naming rights deals for the stadium.

 Wilson was one of the league's most outspoken owners, even near the end of his life.
 Wilson voted against the Cleveland Browns' relocation to Baltimore in 1995.
 He publicly rebuked NFL Commissioner Paul Tagliabue in an open letter in 1998 over league policy, which disallowed criticism of referees, after poor officiating had a direct impact on a Bills loss that season.
 He was one of two owners (the Cincinnati Bengals' Mike Brown being the other) to oppose the league's former (pre-2011) collective bargaining agreement.
 (Wilson and Brown were commended for their foresight when the agreement later led to the 2011 NFL Lockout.)
 He also negotiated a deal to have his team play home games in Toronto from 2008 until 2014.

 Wilson retired from the position of president in 2001, giving operational control to general manager Tom Donahoe; Wilson retook control of the team's operations in 2006.
 Wilson again retired as team president, this time surrendering all control of the team's operations to Russ Brandon, on January 1, 2013.
 He continued to consult with Brandon on team and league operations up until his death.